tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-04-WD_KDEVP_B/unit-2/talk-03-talk-03-Introduction_to_Software_Engineering/talk-03-Introduction_to_Software_Engineering.md

 ---
 icon:
-  type: ph:code-bold
+  type: mdi:hammer-wrench
-  color: 2196F3
+  color: 398126
 ---

-Introduction to Software Engineering

-The objective of this module is to provide students with the understanding of techniques and methods ...
+The objective of this module is to provide students with the understanding of techniques and methods used to develop reliable quality software. ...